makerslocal/localplot/README.md

 If there's a bug, tell us and we'll (try to) remove it.

 If there's not a bug, tell us and we'll add one.
-Wait, scratch that.